bzgeb/PixelatePostProcessingURP/README.md

-# Unity Pixelate Post Processing with Compute Shaders
+# Unity URP Pixelate filter with Compute Shaders
-An example of pixelization in Unity using Compute Shaders.
+An example of pixelization in Unity using Compute Shaders and URP.
 Read the accompanying blog post [here]().

 ![Example]()